tale/headplane/docs/Basic-Integration.md

       PORT: '3000'
 ```

+Once configured, the Headplane UI will be available at the `/admin` path
+of the server you deployed it on.
+This is currently not configurable unless
+you build the Docker image yourself or run the Node.js server directly.

 > For a breakdown of each configuration variable, please refer to the
 [Configuration](/docs/Configuration.md) guide.
 > It explains what each variable does, how to configure them, and what the